Consider a career in construction and you’ll likely envisage a future working mainly on new-build sites.

 Building Conservation Foundation Degrees are offered via a small number of Universities and colleges in the UK, usually over two years, with a top-up year for the full degree by some providers.

-These courses don’t always go by the same name – for instance The Heritage Construction and Conservation Management (FdSc) is available via Craven College with the University of Bradford, while the Foundation Degree in Historic Building Conservation is available via Kingston University, London.
+These courses don’t always go by the same name – for instance The Heritage Construction and Conservation Management (FdSc) is available via he University of Bradford, while the Foundation Degree in Historic Building Conservation is available via Kingston University, London.

 Weymouth College also offer a Foundation Degree in Science: Applied Architectural Stonework & Conservation which is a 2 year course.